vjammi/datastructures/src/main/java/ds/patterns/complexity/readme.md

     log2(32) = 5 [16/2 > 8/2 > 4/2 > 2/2 > 1 ]
     2 the 5th power is 32
 ```
-- Logarithmic does not grow fast
+- Logarithmic does not grow very fast
 ```
     n           log2(n)         n*log2(n)       n*n
     ------------------------------------------------